Ulrich Hofmann: Education and career

 Hofmann was born in Munich in 1903 and the son of the German chemist Karl Andreas Hofmann.
-He studied chemistry at the Technical University of Berlin and obtained a diploma in 1925.
+He studied chemistry at Technische Universität Berlin and obtained a diploma in 1925.
 He went on to receive his doctorate in 1926 from his father with the work Glanzkohlenstoff und die Reihe des schwarzen kristallinen Kohlenstoffs (Lustrous carbon and the series of black crystalline carbon).
-In 1931 he received habilitation on graphite oxide and then worked as a lecturer at the Technical University of Berlin.
+In 1931 he received habilitation on graphite oxide and then worked as a lecturer at Technische Universität Berlin.

-In 1937, Hofmann became a member of the NSDAP.
+In 1937, Hofmann joined the NSDAP.
 In the same year, he also became a professor of chemistry and the head of the Institute of Chemistry at the University of Rostock.
-He did only a short military service in World War II, since he was released for war-related work.
-In 1942 he became head of the Institute for Inorganic and Analytical Chemistry at the Technical University of Vienna, where he also installed an electron microscope by Manfred von Ardenne.
-In 1945, Hofmann left Vienna and from 1948 taught chemistry and set up his laboratory at the Philosophical-Theological University of Regensburg (now University of Regensburg), where no chemistry had previously been taught.
-In 1951, he became professor of inorganic and physical chemistry at Technical University of Darmstadt.
+He only served briefly in World War II since he was released for war-related work.
+In 1942, he became head of the Institute for Inorganic and Analytical Chemistry at the Vienna University of Technology, where he also installed an electron microscope by Manfred von Ardenne.
+In 1945, Hofmann left Vienna and, from 1948, taught chemistry and set up his laboratory at the Philosophical-Theological University of Regensburg (now University of Regensburg), where no chemistry had previously been taught.
+In 1951, he became professor of inorganic and physical chemistry at Technische Universität Darmstadt.
 In 1960, Hofmann became head of the Institute for Inorganic Chemistry at the University of Heidelberg, where he later retired in 1971.

 Scientific research

 Hofmann's research dealt in particular with the chemistry of clay minerals, as well as with pigments and ancient ceramics.
 In the 1930s, he and Kurd Endell examined the structure of clay minerals using X-ray structure analysis, among other things.
 Among other things, they published in 1933 on the structure of the clay mineral montmorillonite.
 Together with Kurd Endell, he also found the reason why German bentonites, in contrast to those from Wyoming in the USA, were not suitable for the construction industry - the cation between the silicate layers was sodium in American bentonite, and calcium or magnesium in German deposits.
-By adding sodium carbonate, however, German bentonite could also be used, which they patented in 1934/35.
-Hofmann also examined other clays (such as kaolin) to see how the properties (e.g. swelling behavior) changed with the cations between the silicate layers when absorbing water.
+However, German bentonite could also be used by adding sodium carbonate, which they patented in 1934/35.
+Hofmann also examined other clays (such as kaolin) to see how the properties (e.g., swelling behavior) changed with the cations between the silicate layers when absorbing water.

-Continuing the work of Peter Debye and Paul Scherrer, who analyzed the structure of graphite and diamond with X-rays, he studied lustrous carbon and graphite oxide, among other things, and he studied, for example, the absorptivity and catalytic activity of graphite and graphite growth at high temperatures.
-This also brought him into contact with industry, for example with Siemens-Plania in Berlin before World War II.
-In 1941, together with Manfred von Ardenne, he examined soot particles using an electron microscope and found them to be made up of chains of spherical carbon structures.
+Continuing the work of Peter Debye and Paul Scherrer, who analyzed the structure of graphite and diamond with X-rays, he studied lustrous carbon and graphite oxide, among other things.
+He studied, for example, the absorptivity and catalytic activity of graphite and graphite growth at high temperatures.
+This also brought him into contact with industries such as Siemens-Plania in Berlin before World War II.
+In 1941, together with Manfred von Ardenne, he examined carbon black particles using an electron microscope and found them to be made up of chains of spherical carbon structures.